Judge halts VA governor’s opt-out school mask order, for now

 The school boards that sued were: Alexandria, Arlington County, Fairfax County, Falls Church, Hampton, Prince William County and Richmond.
 They collectively serve over 350,000 students.

+Youngkin, who campaigned heavily on education issues and had long said he opposed mask mandates, signed the order within hours of taking the oath of office.
+It took effect Jan.
+24.

-Districts across the state took various approaches to the governor’s order, with many including those that sued telling students masks were still required, despite the governor’s order.
-Others dropped their mask mandates.
+Districts across the state took various approaches to the governor’s order, with many telling students masks were still required, despite the governor’s order.
+Others dropped their mandates.

-The lawsuit is one of several related to Youngkin’s executive order.
+The Arlington lawsuit was one of several related to Youngkin’s executive order but the first to go before a judge.

 A group of Chesapeake parents challenged the order in front of the Virginia Supreme Court, and parents of children with disabilities have filed a federal lawsuit.
 Another case was filed in Loudoun County against the school board and in support of the governor’s order.